To find video segments in the "Contents" area: Click the carrot or the arrow at the bottom of the video player

 (Author's Last Name, Year, p.
 Page Number) Example: (Carlisle, 2012, p.
 18) |

 Author's Last Name, First Initial.
 Second Initial if Given., & Last Name of Second Author, First Initial.
 Second Initial if Given.
 (Year of Publication).
-Title of article: Subtitle if any.
+Title of article in sentence case: Subtitle if any.
 Name of Journal, Volume Number(Issue Number), first page number-last page number if given.

 Note: In the reference list invert all authors' names; give last names and initials for only up to and including twenty authors.
 When a source has twenty-one or more authors, include the first twenty authors’ names, then three ellipses (…), and add the last author’s name.